kryo4096/RostOS/README.md

 * The ramdisk has its own format *RostFS* to save files.
 * Multiple processes can be run at the same time using a simple scheduler.

 To make use of these features, there are system calls which are abstracted away in a small library.
-Some example programs have been written, including a simple console (TODO) and Pong.
+Some example programs have been written, including a simple shell and Pong.

 ## Installation and Testing